wp-plugins/wp-spreadplugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin uses the Spreadshirt API to display all articles.
-Add the articles to the Spreadshirt Basket with a single click.
+This plugin uses the Spreadshirt API to list articles and let your customers order articles of your Spreadshirt shop using Spreadshirt order process.

 == Description ==

-A small plugin for Wordpress which uses the Spreadshirt API.
+This is a small Wordpress plugin for displaying the articles of your Spreadshirt-Shop in Wordpress.
+The plugin uses the Spreadshirt API to display and don't uses iframes!
-Just with a shortcode you can list all your products on one page and add them to the Spreadshirt basket.
+If you add an article to the cart and then click on the cart link, you will be redirected to the usual Spreadshirt basket.
+The whole payment and order process is handeled by Spreadshirt.

+Using the plugin is quite easy!
+You only need to add the shortcode to your new or existing page and you're done!

 The pagination is done via infinity scroll.

 Features: